Creative-Licence-Digital/barefoot/README.md

 It achieves this by encouraging the use of smaller, composable async functions with a particular form called *bfunctions*.

+You can read more about the library in this [blog entry](http://creativelicencedigital.com/articles/introducing-barefoot/).

 Sample
 ------